How to take care of an Anthurium pot plant and cut flower

-Anthurium is very easy to look after, as it needs very little attention to keep looking beautiful for a long time.
-There are a couple of extra Anthurium plant care tips and tricks we’d like to share with you, so that you’ll enjoy your Anthurium plant or cut flowers even longer.
+The Anthurium pot plant and cut flower are very easy to look after, as they need very little attention to keep looking beautiful for a long time.
+There are a few extra Anthurium plant care tips and tricks we’d like to share with you, so that you’ll enjoy your Anthurium plant or cut flowers even longer.

-The best position for a happy plant
+The best spot for a happy plant

 Anthurium plant care tips

-Anthurium cut flowers care tips
+Anthurium cut flower care tips

 With the right care and regular fertilisation, the Anthurium plant produces new flowers throughout the year.
 Usually however there are cycles of three months of flowering, a few months without flowering, and then three months of flowering again.
-When the plant has shiny leaves and is producing new flowers, you can assume that they are enjoying favourable conditions and will flower for many years!
+When the plant has shiny leaves and is producing new flowers, you can assume that they are enjoying favorable conditions and will flower for many years!
 Do you want to know more about flowering?
 Then read: how to produce new flowers.

 What to do with coloured leaves?